rwilliams58/onnx/docs/Operators.md

   LpPool consumes an input tensor X and applies Lp pooling across the the tensor according to kernel sizes, stride sizes, and pad lengths.
-   Lp pooling consisting of computing the Lp norm on all values of a subset of the input tensor according to the kernel size and downsampling the data into the output tensor Y for further processing.
+   Lp pooling consists of computing the Lp norm on all values of a subset of the input tensor (according to the kernel size), and downsamples the data into the output tensor Y for further processing.

 #### Attributes

 <dl>
 <dt><tt>auto_pad</tt> : string</dt>
-<dd>auto_pad must be either SAME_UPPER, SAME_LOWER or VALID.
-Where SAME_UPPER or SAME_LOWER mean pad the input so that the ouput size match the input.In case of odd number add the extra padding at the end for SAME_UPPER and at the begining for SAME_LOWER.
-VALID mean no padding, therefore, read the pixel values from the pads attribute.
-DEPRECATION NOTE: auto_pad is only intended to support legacy uses, and for framework authors, one is explicitly encouraged to use explicit padding specified in the pads attribute.</dd>
+<dd>auto_pad must be either SAME_UPPER, SAME_LOWER or VALID, where SAME_UPPER or SAME_LOWER indicates padding the input so that the ouput size matches the input.
+If an odd number, extra padding is added at the end for SAME_UPPER, and at the begining for SAME_LOWER.
+VALID indicates no padding and, therefore, reads the pixel values from the pads attribute.
+DEPRECATION NOTE: auto_pad is only intended to support legacy uses.
+For framework authors, it's encouraged to use explicit padding specified in the pads attribute.</dd>
 <dt><tt>kernel_shape</tt> : list of ints</dt>
 <dd>The size of the kernel along each axis.</dd>
 <dt><tt>p</tt> : float</dt>
-<dd>p value of the Lp norm used to pool over the input data, default is 2.0.</dd>
+<dd>p value of the Lp norm used to pool over the input data.
+The default value is 2.0.</dd>
+<dd>The padding for lower and upper side along each axis, it can take any value greater than or equal to 0.
+The value represents the number of pixels added to the lower and upper parts of the corresponding axis.
+So, `pads` will have two values per axis – the first value corresponding to the number of pixels added to the begining of the axis, and the second value corresponding to the number of pixels add at the end of the axis.</dd>
 <dt><tt>pads</tt> : list of ints</dt>
-<dd>Padding for lower and upper side along each axis, it can take any value greater than or equal to 0.
-The value represent the number of pixels added to the lower and upper part of the corresponding axis.
-So `pads` will have two values per axis, first value corresponding to the number of pixels added to the begining of the axis and the second value corresponding to the number of pixels add at the end of the axis.</dd>
 <dt><tt>strides</tt> : list of ints</dt>
 <dd>Stride along each axis.</dd>
 </dl>